1. Support and enforce your employee's reporting and adherence to the leave process.

 - Will not have their electronic access permissions re-enabled

 - Will not receive a regular paycheck

-13. Performance and pay planning upon return from LOA (which includes PFL and STD leaves).
+13. Performance and pay planning upon return from LOA (which includes PG&E's PFL and STD leaves).

-- Less than three (3) months performance history in the calendar year: Employees should not receive a performance evaluation at Mid-year or Year-end.
-However, goal setting and performance feedback is important.
+- If less than three (3) months of service in the calendar year: Employees should not receive a year-end performance evaluation.
+Having a goal setting and performance feedback discussion is still important.

-For employees returning from LOA, managers may submit an off-cycle increase (if applicable) after the Return from Leave PCR has been processed.
-The off-cycle increases are not managed as part of the annual rewards budget.
+For employees returning from LOA, leaders may submit an off-cycle increase (if warranted) after the Return from Leave PCR has been processed.
+Off-cycle increases are not part of the annual rewards budget.